 “It’s really exciting.
-We have quite a few people in line,” Sparc co-founder Erich Pearson told MJBizDaily.
+We have quite a few people in line,” SPARC (San Francisco Patient and Resource Center) co-founder Erich Pearson told MJBizDaily.
 “There’s a hundred people here, I’d say.
 It’s going to be a brisk day.”

 Pearson called New Year’s Day a “milestone” and said he’s happy that California has caught up with other states that have functioning rec markets.